rameshdas028/4d-react-node-assessment/tickets/JIRA-102.md

 ✅ The application is fully navigable by keyboard
 ✅ All interactive elements are accessible via screen readers like NVDA.
 ✅ Color contrast meets WCAG standards

+#### Note
+There seem to be some styling and responsiveness issues in the form.
+If you notice any misalignment, layout problems, or unexpected behavior, address them and document the changes.